sinanisler/SiForum/README.md

 - Invite System

-## Installation, Requirements
+## Requirements

 - WordPress
 - BuddyPress
 - SiForum Theme

-Theme is in beta stage rightnow I recommend using some plugins with this theme.
+## Setup

+- Install BuddyPress Plugin
+- Install SiForum Theme
 - Add some categories, category colors and category icons
 - Recommended: Install a Comment Edit plugin for users.
 (This will be added as a native feature later. )
-- Recommended: Add a security and role restriction plugin for disabling the wp-admin for some users.
+- Recommended: Install a security and role restriction plugin for disabling the wp-admin for some users.
 (This will be added as a native feature later. )

+Done.
+You can start to have fun posting topics...

 ## Advantages